 - Provide valid GRE or GMAT test scores.

 - Demonstrate proficiency in the English language adequate for study at the masters level.
-A score of at least 100 on the TOEFL Internet-based exam, 7 on the IELTS exam, or 68 on the PTE exam is required in order for your application to be reviewed.
+A score of at least 100 on the TOEFL Internet-based exam or 7 on the IELTS exam is required in order for your application to be reviewed.

 Details on all application requirements may be found on each program's page.